andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-After this step, I also installed the VC_redist file.
+I then extracted the PHP 7.3.8 files into the PHP folder.
+After this step, I also installed the VC_redist file (no picture necessary, it's redundant).
 </p>
 <br />